-Staff members at Beacon School are dedicated professionals who help children grow and learn in a positive, non-judgmental way.
+Staff members at River Academy are dedicated professionals who help children grow and learn in a positive, non-judgmental way.
 More than that, they are individuals who have a genuine love for children and a commitment to help their students succeed.
 The school is small.
 The community is caring.
 The approach is person-to-person.

 - Each class is staffed with a certified special education teacher and at least one teacher’s aide for an average 5:1 teacher-student ratio.

 - Additional clinical support services include a psychiatric nurse practitioner, nurse and a clinical therapist.